Juri-W-S/pyRMTools/database/INSTALLATION.md

 Verifying the successfull installation depends on the OS:

-Linux and macOS: Type "mongod --version" into the console
+Linux and macOS: Type `mongod --version` into the console

 Windows: Go into the settings for "services" and check for "MongoDB" in the list